 So, the Flintsones are Flintstoning it up, when some new neighbours move in next door.
 They are the Frankenstones – Karloff-like father Frank, absent minded mother Oblivia, children Hidia and Frankenstub and pet 'octopup' Creepy.
 They're basically a stone-age knock off of the Munsters or Addamses.

 My favourite stories on In Search Of… are undoubtedly the sightings ones.
 They're fun and spooky and almost completely harmless.
-I don't think that there's anything unusual in Loch Ness, for example, but a) if there is, it's pretty cool and b) if there isn't there's no real harm in thinking that there is.
+I don't think that there's anything unusual to be found in Lake Okanagan, for example, but a) if there is, it's pretty cool and b) if there isn't there's no real harm in thinking that there is.

 But while they're the most fun to watch, they aren't always the most interesting to review.
 Basically, they run the formula of crappy re-enactments and lots and lots of people delivering their 'I saw it' anecdote straight to camera.

 Synopsis!
 Yeah, maybe start with a synopsis.
-Ok, the balloonists from Mysterious Island land on the Island of Dr Moreau where they're met by Tarzan and the Leopard Women.
+The balloonists from Mysterious Island land on the Island of Dr Moreau where they're met by Tarzan and the Leopard Women.
 Then they meet Sheila Frankenstein and her husband Dr van Helsing, who was the assistant of Dr Frankenstein, because WHAT?

 The last US Godzilla remake was severely criticised for its concentration on a human character thereby limiting Godzilla's screen time, which is historically an unfair criticism.
 Godzilla movies are always a bit of a mixed bag.
 There's always a mix of city-stomping action and boring people being boring.
 As such, this criticism of the US Godzilla is unfair – though the criticism that maybe the human it should have been following was Brian Cranston has a little more merit.